1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > society is the highest welfare work.
 One cannot be engaged

-> in first-class welfare work without being liberated in
+> in such first-class welfare work without being liberated in

 > the Supreme.
 A Krsna conscious person has no doubt about